Newcomer setup

 Use this for shared rentals, student housing, newcomer housing, or informal household arrangements.

-This is not a lease replacement and may not override tenancy law, landlord rules, or a signed rental agreement.
+This is not a lease replacement and does not override tenancy law, landlord rules, or a signed rental agreement.

 How to use it